User Role and Module Settings

 modified.png

 Now the User who will have the user role settings above won't be able to see the highlighted terms because they are fulfilling the exclusion criteria.
-On the User account:
+Here is the view of User account:

 on_user.png